mh182/comprehensive-rust/src/basic-syntax/methods.md

 }
 ```

-We will learn more about structs and methods in the next day.
+We will learn more about structs and methods later.